-Top 5 3rd Quarter Trades of Wa - GuruFocus.com
+Top 5 3rd Quarter Trades of WA - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Wall Capital Group, Inc. reduced their investment in ARCA:EFA by 42,256 shares.
-The trade had a 1.83% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $62.33.
+WASHINGTON TRUST Co reduced their investment in NAS:AAPL by 18,460 shares.
+The trade had a 0.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.